 Gmail is one of the most popular email services on the market, and the Gmail client is used by both individuals and businesses.
 To set your email allow-list in Gmail, follow these simple steps.

-Select filters and blocked addresses from the navigation bar at the top of the page, then click on the create a new filter link.
+Select filters and blocked addresses from the navigation bar at the top of the page, then click on Create a new filter.

 Add the email address you’d like to allow-list in the “From” field, then click Create filter.

 Finally, check Never send it to Spam, (optional: select Always mark it as important), then click Create filter.
 From there, you will be good to go.

 Instructions for Microsoft